ki225/free-ran-ue.github.io/doc/doc-design-document/02-gnb.md

 This listener uses TCP, allowing any request to connect to it as needed.
 The processing function is defined in `gnb/xn.go` and can be extended in the `swtch` section.

+The supported `NGAP` types are:

+1. `ngapType.NGAPPDUPresentInitiatingMessage`

+    1. `ngapType.ProcedureCodePDUSessionResourceSetup`: used for static NR-DC set up.
+    2. `ngapType.ProcedureCodePDUSessionResourceModifyIndicatio`n: used for dynamic NR-DC initial set up.

+2. `ngapType.NGAPPDUPresentSuccessfulOutcome`

+    1. `ngapType.ProcedureCodePDUSessionResourceModifyIndication`: used for dynamic NR-DC final setup.

 ## GTP Forwarding

 The gNB implements GTP-U forwarding to handle user plane data between the UE and the core network.
 This includes: